 With his Lesley master’s degree in Middle School Education in hand, he founded LineStorm in 1995 to bring both traditional and digital tools into the classroom.
 “What I’m trying to teach is a range of approaches to problem solving,” says Osborn.
 “The actual animation is only half of what we do.
 The other half is figuring out what to animate and how to animate it.
 It can be very hard work.
 With the emphasis on standardized tests like the MCAS, kids aren’t being trained to think critically.”

-(Video above is an example of Osborne's Edwards Middle School students' animation.)
+(The Animated Trillion Dollar Alphabet video is an example of Osborne's Edwards Middle School students' animation.)

 LineStorm’s individually planned programs can be as short as an hour or as long as 15 weeks, depending upon his client’s schedule and the complexity of the project.
 Osborn heads to schools, colleges, museums and companies with a miniature animation studio, complete with traditional and digital tools including lightboxes, pens, paper, reference images, and, at the very end of the process, a computer.